 Members and CNCPs shall ensure that its research vessels keep on board a copy of the research plan and any changes thereto in the English language at all times.

-Members and CNCPs that conduct scientific research activities shall report to the Secretariat within 90 days information on the number and types of operations and activities conducted under the research plan and total amount of NPFC fisheries resources taken.
-Members and CNCPs shall report, within one year, details on the samples and catch and bycatch of any marine organisms that occurred in the course of conducting the activities.
+Members and CNCPs that conduct fisheries-related scientific research activities shall report to the Secretariat within 90 days information on the number and types of operations and activities conducted and the total amount of NPFC fisheries resources caught, taken, or harvested.
+Members and CNCPs shall report, within one year, details on the samples and catch and bycatch of any marine organisms that occurred in the course of conducting the fisheries-related scientific research activities.